kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 type: Details
 ---

 Orchestration is a mechanism that allows you to upgrade Kyma Runtimes.
-To create an orchestration [follow this tutorial](#tutorials-orchestrate-kyma-upgrade).
+To create an orchestration, [follow this tutorial](#tutorials-orchestrate-kyma-upgrade).
 After sending the request, the orchestration is processed by `KymaUpgradeManager`.
 It lists Shoots (Kyma Runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
 Then, `KymaUpgradeManager` performs the [upgrade steps](#details-runtime-operations) logic on the selected Runtimes.

-If the KEB is restarted, it reprocess orchestration with `in progress` state.
+If Kyma Environment Broker is restarted, it reprocesses the orchestration with the `IN PROGRESS` state.

 >**NOTE:** You need a token with the `broker-upgrade:write` authorization scope to create an orchestration, and a token with the `broker-upgrade:read` scope to fetch the orchestrations.